Please enter your email address with which you are logged in and we will send you a password recovery link.

 2. At the user interface level, the author of the survey (controller) has several functionalities that support the execution of surveys in accordance with the GDPR regulations.

 a.
-Review all surveys (viewing interface) of a particular author, where the author of the survey can indicate which surveys are committed to GDPR.
+Review of all surveys (viewing interface) of a particular author, where the author of the survey can indicate which surveys are committed to GDPR.
 In the first phase, the 1KA tool automatically identifies polls that can potentially contain personal information.
 The names of the variables (e.g., email, name, surname) and possibly the use of the 1KA email system are taken into account.

 b.
 An interface for entering general information for all user surveys.
 This includes in particular information on who is DPO in the organization, data protection officer, how the data processing is handled (use, analysis, publication, archiving), the procedure for processing requests for deletion, contact information, etc. This information is available to (potential) respondents in all surveys of a particular author.